Marguerite de Clermont

 Magnus IV Sigurdsson, King of Norway was born in 1115.1 He was the son of Sigurd I Magnusson, King of Norway.1 He married Christina Knutsson, daughter of Knut Lavard Eriksson, Duke of South Jutland and Ingeborg of Novgorod, in 1132.2 He and Christina Knutsson were divorced in 1133.2 He died in 1139, killed in action.1

-Magnus IV Sigurdsson, King of Norway also went by the nick-name of Magnus 'the Blind'.3 He succeeded to the title of King Magnus IV of Norway in 1130.1 He was deposed as King of Norway in 1135.1
+Magnus IV Sigurdsson, King of Norway also went by the nick-name of Magnus 'the Blind'.3 He succeeded as the King Magnus IV of Norway in 1130.1 He was deposed as King of Norway in 1135.1

 Citations